images 1 1

 To do either effectively, you need to have an ACoS target in mind, we usually suggest either using your current ACoS as your target if you’re trying to grow sales, or targeting 5% under what you’re currently getting if you’re trying to decrease ad costs.

-Once you have an ACoS target in mind, you can implement one of the these two strategies:
+Once you have an ACoS target in mind, you can implement one of these two strategies:

 Automated Bidding

-Automated bidding is essentially the same as manual, in the sense that you’re trying to hit a predetermined ACoS target by adjusting bids.
+With automated bidding, you’re still adjusting bids to hit a predetermined ACoS target.
 The only difference is that it doesn’t involve you making changes or coming up with your own bidding rules.

-The main idea behind automated bidding, is that the seller inputs their ACoS target and the the algorithm adjusts bids every day to get them there.
+The main idea behind automated bidding is that the seller inputs their ACoS target and the algorithm adjusts bids every day to get them there.

-Behind the scenes, what happens is that the AI develops its own set of rules for each account based on historical data.
-This makes it more accurate than RPC bidding and more straightforward than manual rule-based bidding.
+Behind the scenes, the AI develops its own set of rules for each account based on historical data.
+This makes it more accurate than RPC bidding and more straightforward than rule-based bidding.

 This is what it looks like inside AiHello.
-The bid changes above were for a poor-performing keyword and you can see the logic the software used at the bottom to make these changes.
+The bid changes above were for a poor-performing keyword and you can see the logic the software used to make these changes at the bottom.

 3. Ad Type Expansion